Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

-Concretely, the construction of a trajectory (a solution) can be performed by refining the intuitive discretisation approach presented in Table \ref{tab:deq}.
-Eq. \ref{eq:Langevin} is discretised as in Eq. \ref{eq:LangeItodiscrete} by executing a sequence of drift and diffusion steps as illustrated in Figure \ref{Fig:bw}.
+Concretely, the construction of a trajectory (a solution) can be performed by refining the intuitive discretisation approach presented in Box \ref{tab:deq}.
+Eq. (\ref{eq:Langevin}) is discretised as in Eq. (\ref{eq:LangeItodiscrete}) by executing a sequence of drift and diffusion steps as illustrated in Fig. \ref{Fig:cauchy}.